Rotifer/Rotifer.github.io/_posts/2015-01-03-preparing-the-data.md

 ### Parse files that do not have the match time column

 Let's take a close look at this code segment because it is relatively complex and it demostrates the real power of shell scripting.
-It uses are two trusty old power tools of Unix scripting: _sed_ and _awk_ utilities.
+It uses two trusty old power tools of Unix scripting: _sed_ and _awk_.
 I have broken up the commands using the shell line continuation backslash character to make the lines shorter and hopefully more readable.